QuantEcon/QuantEconHub/google-hub/README.md

 It might say `<pending>`, which means that your IP is being assigned.
 Running the command again in a few minutes should clear it up.

-:warning: Make sure you don't close the terminal window until you're done setting up things like authentication (see below).
-Once you exit, you'll lose the ability to manage this setup through Docker (although you can still do so through the Google Cloud Terminal).
+:warning: Make sure you don't close the terminal window/container until you're done setting up things like authentication (see below).
+You can resurrect the container if you do this by mistake, or if you need to close it, but you need to run a few commands.
+The details are in the FAQ.

 ## Customization